Error concealment

 Error concealment is a technique used in signal processing that aims to minimize the deterioration of signals caused by missing data, called packet loss.
 A signal is a message sent from a transmitter to a receiver in multiple small packets.
 Packet loss occurs when these packets are misdirected, delayed, resequenced, or corrupted.

 Receiver-Based Techniques

 When error recovery occurs at the receiving end of the signal, it is receiver-based.
 These techniques focus on correcting corrupted or missing data.

 Waveform substitution

 Preliminary attempts at receiver-based error concealment involved packet repetition, replacing lost packets with copies of previously received packets.
 This function is computationally simple and is performed by a device on the receiver end called a "drop-out compensator".

 Zero Insertion

 When this technique is used, if a packet is lost, its entries are replaced with 0s.

 Interpolation

 Interpolation involves making educated guesses about the nature of a missing packet.
 For example, by following speech patterns in audio or faces in video.

 Buffer

 Data buffers are used for temporarily storing data while waiting for delayed packets to arrive.
-They are common in internet browser loading bars and video applications, like YouTube.
+They are common in web browser loading bars and video applications, like YouTube.